TheCodeMonkeys/community-suggestions/README.md

 The Issues submitted here do not need to strictly be about Code Monkeys Discord.
 You may submit any suggestion you like; about the website, GitHub organization, etc.

+I recommend to either add a :thumbsup: or a :thumbsdown: emoji to topics that you either support or do not support.

 We only ask that you keep the discussion on-topic.
 You may comment on individual Issues, or discuss them in the `#suggestions` channel of the [Discord Server](https://discord.me/cm).

 If there are any changes or extra information that you believe should be added to this repository, feel free to fork and submit a pull request.